passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 skirmishes. {{LSTekka}}'s were about applying cultural knowledge for gain, and the toughest stealth work she'd ever done.
 And so on.

-The next visits {{Sylla}} made, slowly weaving a zigzag through the encampment, showing up at every hut she knew was inhabited on her way to the last row — which contained only hers, {{Ben}}'s, Master {{Skywalker}}'s at a distance, and two others including an empty one — happened in much the same fashion.
+Slowly weaving a zigzag through the encampment, {{Sylla}} showed up at every hut she knew was inhabited on her way to the last row, which contained only hers, {{Ben}}'s, Master {{Skywalker}}'s at a distance, and two others including an empty one.
+They happened in much the same fashion, with similar results.

 {{Kelpura}} tried to dive into the Force to sense something that could help her, but it _was_ very early in the morning and the {{anx.people}} had not extensively trained in her chosen specialty yet.
-She had come out disoriented, and only commented that "Master {{Skywalker}} is really going all out for you — I cannot tell if the dark presence is genuine or not."
+She had come out disoriented, and only commented that “Master {{Skywalker}} is really going all out for you:
+I cannot tell if the dark presence is genuine or not.”

 {{Nuquierissan}} had made her wince with his volume, but that was habitual for the {{hu.people}}.
 She was glad it took less than three exchanges for her to